AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 ![enter image description here](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image4.png)

 ## 3. Write a query
-Click on the 'baseball' database arrow to show the public tables, click again to list those tables.
-Now, if you right click on the salaries table you choose 'Select Top 1000' from the menu and a new query is generated.
+Click on the 'baseball' database to show the public tables, click on public to list those tables.
+Now, if you right click on the 'salaries' table you choose 'Select Top 1000' from the menu and a new query is generated.
 Highlight the query and Right-click, select 'Execute Query' and the results will show in a new window in VS Code.

 ![execute qry](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image5.png)